geo-chen/IROAD-V/README.md

 <img width="311" alt="image" src="https://github.com/user-attachments/assets/bf7f6fc0-a3db-4c73-858b-3f1ee51e412b" />

 ## Finding 8 - MFA Spam to Induce Device-Pairing Fatigue
-The IROAD Q Series dashcams, which have fixed default wifi passwords, are vulnerable to device-pairing fatigue attacks because of a lack of rate limiting on the device-pairing process.
+**Description**: The IROAD Q Series dashcams, which have fixed default wifi passwords, are vulnerable to device-pairing fatigue attacks because of a lack of rate limiting on the device-pairing process.

 An attacker connected to the network can flood the dashcam with pairing requests, repeatedly trigging device-pairing voice messages and inducing MFA fatigue.
 This can pressure users into pressing the "Wi-Fi" button, granting the attacker full access for unauthorized control or data extraction.
 Currently, there are no known ways to disable or restrict this device-pairing process.

-In the POC script below, the device-pairing request was replayed 5 times over a short window, with each replay triggering 3 voice messages broadcasting "Press the WiFi button to register the smartphone".
+In the POC screenshot below, the device-pairing request was replayed 5 times over a short window, with each replay triggering 3 voice messages broadcasting "Press the WiFi button to register the smartphone".
 This is then replayed indefinitely until the owner presses the wifi button.

 ![image](https://github.com/user-attachments/assets/dc8144ed-0608-48c0-a0ae-a1bbdfad8393)

+**Vulnerability Type**: Other - Lack of rate controls leading to MFA fatigue

+**Vendor of Product**: IROAD

+Affected Product Code Base: Q9

+Affected Component: Device-pairing mechanism

+Attack Type: Remote

+Impact Code execution: True

+Impact Information Disclosure: True

+Attack Vectors: An attacker can spam device-pairing voice messages at a high frequency, without encountering any rate limits, until MFA fatigue sets in and dashcam owner presses the wifi pairing button to give the attacker full dashcam access.

+Has vendor confirmed or acknowledged the vulnerability?: No

 ## Disclosure Timeline